 An important factor in the rise of the WSU bowling program to the highest competitive level has been the quality of its coaching staff.
 In the early 1970s, Paul Waliczek produced the guiding hand which enabled both the men’s and women’s teams to achieve tournament and conference success never before attained with such regularity.
 At the end of Waliczek's tenure in 1976, assistant coaches Gordon Vadakin and Vicki Schmit assumed the reins of the program.
 Schmit skillfully led the Shocker women to their second national championship in 1977 in San Antonio, Texas; after which, she left to pursue other non-coaching opportunities.
 Vadakin has remained with the Shocker Bowling Program since 1977 and currently works alongside Assistant Coach Mark Lewis who joined the staff in 1999.
 These coaches work as a team, as they are involved with all decision making facets of the program.

 GORDON VADAKIN has been the head coach of the Shocker Bowling Program since 1977.
-Throughout the last 34 years, Vadakin has gained experience both as a competitor and as a coach.
+He has gained unforgettable memories and experiences as a competitor and coach throughout the last 40 years.
 In 1983, he placed third in All-Events in the ABC National Tournament and was inducted into the Wichita Men's Bowling Hall of Fame.
 As a Team USA member, he bowled in the 1983 FIQ World Tournament in Caracas, Venezuela.

-Vadakin is a USBC Gold-level certified coach.
-In each year of Vadakin's coaching career at Wichita State University (WSU), one or both of the WSU men’s and women’s teams have advanced to the Intercollegiate Team Championships.
-Vadakin has coached 17 of WSU's 19 national championship titles.
+In each and every one of Vadakin's years as head coach at WSU, one or both of the WSU men’s and women’s teams have advanced to the National Championships.

 High series: 821 (12)

-MARK LEWIS has been involved with the WSU program for over two decades and has had a brilliant amateur career.
-Lewis was part of the first Men’s National Collegiate Championship in 1980, in Milwaukee.
+MARK LEWIS has been involved with the WSU program for nearly two decades; Mark has had a brilliant amateur career.
+It started when he played a major part in the first men’s National Collegiate Championship in 1980, in Milwaukee.

-In 1988, Lewis earned a spot on Team USA when he won the title of National Amateur Champion during the Team USA National Championships.
+In 1988, Mark earned a spot on Team USA when he won the Team USA National Championships, earning the title of the 1988 National Amateur Champion.
 He also won two ABC National Tournament titles that same year.

-Lewis was a member of Bowler's Journal and Bowling Magazine’s amateur All-American Teams.
-He was also selected as Bowling Digest’s Amateur Bowler of the Year in 1988.
+Mark was a member of Bowlers Journal and Bowling Magazine’s amateur All-American Teams while being selected as Bowling Digest’s Amateur Bowler of the Year in 1988.
 Lewis was also one of the first amateur bowlers ever to be selected to Bowling Magazine’s All-American Teams (Amateur & Professional).
 He was selected to the Second Team in 1988.

-In 1989, Lewis nearly defended his title as National Amateur Champion making the stepladder finals, falling short to finish third, but making Team USA for the second year in a row.
+In 1989 Mark nearly defended his title as National Amateur Champion when he made the stepladder finals and finished 3rd, making Team USA for the second year in a row.

-Lewis is a Silver-level Coach and Bronze-level Instructor in USA Bowling’s Coaching Certification Program.
+He is a Silver Level Coach and Bronze Level Instructor in USA Bowling’s Coaching Certification Program.

-As the head coach of the national bowling teams for the United Arab Emirates in the Persian Gulf, Lewis lead the team to their first World Championships medal in Reno, Nev., in 1993.
+From 1995-97 Lewis was the head coach of the National Bowling Teams for the United Arab Emirates in the Persian Gulf.
+He lead the UAE Team to their first ever FIQ World Championship medal in Reno, Nevada, in 1995.

 High game: 300 (8)